DaanTacoSchool/security2-caps-community-angular/README.md

 on linux:
 run `$ docker build -t capscommunity . ` to build the image and, run `$ docker run -p 8080:80 capscommunity` to run the app (with debug info use `-d -p` instead of `-p` to hide debug info).
+The app will be available on `localhost:8080` .

 ## Development server